Liberty's Kids

 1/5

-Some historical scenes might involve mild tension or suspense related to wartime events, but they are not truly frightening and are handled in a way suitable for younger viewers.
+Some scenes might involve mild peril or suspense related to historical events, but they are not overly frightening for young viewers.

 Key Insights